 287(g) MOA - Etowah County Sheriff's Office (ECSO) Eight Deputies from the Etowah County Sheriff's Office begin 287 (g) immigration enforcement training.
 July 22, 2008 Gadsen, AL Eight Deputies from the Etowah County Sheriff's Office begin 287 (g) immigration enforcement training Rigorous 4-week training at Federal Law Enforcement Training Center in Charleston, SC GADSDEN, Ala. - Deputies from the Etowah County Sheriff's Office in Alabama began a rigorous four-week training program today under U.S.

 The attorneys also received additional guidance on how to apply discretion in certain low priority cases.
 At the same time, DHS announced new training modules for all ICE field agents on prosecutorial discretion.
+The package of initiatives are a follow up to ICE Director John Morton’s June 17th memo which describes how, when, and why ICE officials should exercise prosecutorial discretion in immigration cases.
+By reviewing these pending and incoming immigration cases—a process slated to last two months—DHS hopes to relieve some of the backlog and stop diverting resources from low priority cases and focus more attention on deporting high-priority criminals.
+There are currently 300,000 current cases pending before immigration courts.
 How Will DHS Continue to Partner on Existing State Enforcement Programs Given Legal Challenge to Alabama’s Law?
 Today, several newspapers reported on DHS Secretary Janet Napolitano’s statement that the federal government is not going to help Alabama implement its new immigration law, leaving many to wonder how the federal government will continue running existing state and local immigration enforcement programs like Secure Communities.